Cost of drug development: Failed drugs

 The processes of "discovery" and clinical trials amounts to approximately 12 years from research lab to the patient, in which about 10% of all drugs that start pre-clinical trials ever make it to actual human testing.> Each pharmaceutical company (which have hundreds of drugs moving in and out of these phases) will never recuperate the costs of "failed drugs".
 Thus, profits made from one drug need to cover the costs of previous "failed drugs".

-Relationship

-Overall, research and development expenses relating to a pharmaceutical drug amount to the billions.
-For example, it was reported that AstraZeneca spent upwards on average of $11 billion per drug for research and developmental purposes.
-The average of $11 billion only comprises the "discovery" costs, pre-clinical and clinical trial costs, and other expenses.
-With the addition of "failed drug" costs, the $11 billion easily amounts to over $20 billion in expenses.
-Therefore, an appropriate figure like $60 billion would be approximate sales figure that a pharmaceutical company like AstraZeneca would aim to generate to cover these costs and make a profit at the same time.

-Total research and development costs provide pharmaceutical companies a ballpark estimation of total expenses.
-This is important in setting projected profit goals for a particular drug and thus, is one of the most necessary steps pharmaceutical companies take in pricing a particular drug.
+Financial risk

+Overall, research and development expenses relating to developing drugs amount to billions of dollars.
+A 2012 study found that research and development of a drug is riskier than product development in other industries because it is lengthy, costly, and highly uncertain, particularly due to unpredictable human physiological responses to drugs.
+As an example, in 2018, Roche spent $11 billion for research and developmental expenses, and had two failed Phase III trials for an Alzheimer's drug candidate.